Complex hypergeometric functions and integrable many-body problems: New rational difference integrable -body problems

-with the same operator $T_{u_j,n_j}$ as before.
-Since the action of $T_{u_j,n_j}$ on the variables $z_j$ is the same as the operator $T_j: z_j\to z_j+1$, one has the same set of integrals of motions as in the original rational model with the replacement of $T_j$ by $T_{u_j,m_j}$, i.e. we have a completely integrable model.
+with the operator $T_{u_j,m_j}$ described before.
+Since the action of $T_{u_j,m_j}$ on the variables $z_j$ is the same as of the operator $T_j: z_j\to z_j+1$, one has the same set of integrals of motions as in the original rational model with the replacement of $T_j$ by $T_{u_j,m_j}$, i.e. we have a completely integrable model.